Skip to main content Skip to complementary content

 Shared engines

-Shared engines can run multiple apps concurrently and the default for smaller or less complex applications.
-They cannot be assigned manually and do not require Large app capacity.
+Shared engines can run multiple applications concurrently and the default for smaller or less complex applications.
+They cannot be assigned manually and do not require Large application capacity.

 Example specification: